 “Yes that is exactly it,” I said.

-“Let’s kill two birds with one stone,” Eric said as he refilled his mug and mine.
-“How about we drop Stacy off at her Fair, Tess and I go on to Colorado, and Stacy can catch a bus and meet us.”
+“Let’s kill two birds with one stone,” Teddy said.
+“How about we drop Stacy off at her fair, Tess and I go on to Colorado, and Stacy can catch a bus and meet us.”

-I looked over at Stacy who sat across from Eric and me.
-“How’s that sound, Stace.”
+I looked over at Stacy.
+“How’s that sound, Stace?”

-Stacey threw down her second beer and shrugged her shoulders.
+Stacey shrugged.
 “Fine by me, but you guys don’t know what you will be missing.”
 With that, she got up, walked up to the bar, and motioned to the bartender, a middle-aged skinny guy with thinning hair and a world-weary look of someone who had spend most of his adult life behind a bar.
-“Another pitcher,” Stacy said, jerking her thumb over her shoulder toward our booth, “And where are your restrooms?”
+“Another pitcher,” Stacy said, jerking her thumb over her shoulder toward our booth.
+“Also, where are your restrooms?”